2004 Detroit Lions season: Week 6: vs. Green Bay Packers

 In Week 6, the Lions hosted the Green Bay Packers.
 The Lions went three-and-out on their first possession before the Packers drove 75 yards to score on a Donald Driver 7-yard pass from Brett Favre.
 The Lions responded with a scoring drive of their own, scoring when Joey Harrington found Az-Zahir Hakim for the 28-yard touchdown pass to tie it at 7 going into the second quarter.
 After the two teams exchanged two punts each, the Packers took the lead on a Favre 13-yard touchdown pass to Tony Fisher.
 After two punts, the Lions closed the lead with a Jason Hanson 48-yard field goal.
 After the next two drives ended in punts, the Packers responded with a Ryan Longwell 50-yard boot as time expired to put the score at 17–10 heading into halftime.

 The Packers punted on the opening drive of the half before an errant Harrington pass was intercepted by Darren Sharper and returned 36 yards for the touchdown.
 The Lions proceeded to turn it over on downs despite an Eddie Drummond 58-yard kickoff return.
 On the following drive, the Packers marched down the field before a 13-yard touchdown run from Najeh Davenport put the Packers up 31–10.
-The Lions punted before the Packers extended their lead with a 20-yard touchdown pass from their running back, Ahman Green, to seal the 38–10 loss for the Lions.
+The Lions punted before the Packers extended their lead with a 20-yard touchdown pass from running back Ahman Green to seal the 38–10 loss for the Lions.